nodejs/node/doc/api/stream.md

   * `writable` {boolean} When set to `false`, the callback will be called when the stream ends even though the stream might still be writable.
     **Default:** `true`.
+  * `signal` {AbortSignal} allows aborting the wait for the stream finish.
+The underlying stream will *not* be aborted if the signal is aborted.
+The callback will get called with an `AbortError`.
+All registered listeners added by this function will also be removed.
 * `callback` {Function} A callback function that takes an optional error argument.
 * Returns: {Function} A cleanup function which removes all registered